hellothisistim/hellothisistim.github.io/_photographs/loading-dock-west-welfth-street.md

 ---
 Loading Dock, West Twelfth Street.

-Silver gelatin print on Arista Ultra MGFB, glossy.
+First printing.
+Sold out edition of 1 with 1 artist proof.
+Glossy, silver gelatin fiber-based paper.
 8 by 10 inch image on 10&frac12; by 12&frac12; inch paper.
-First printing, edition of 1 with 1 artist proof.
-The first printing is sold out.

 Here in Winston-Salem, the warehouses on West Twelfth Street provide a fantastic array of textures and rectangular shapes.
 I’ll probably make photographs there for years before I don’t have anything new to notice.